zlthinker/zlthinker.github.io/project/_posts/2018-01-01-scale-invariant-image-matching.md

 ### The Book-Cover Dataset

 The Book-Cover dataset is composed of two series of photographs acquired from two viewpoint angles $$0$$° and $$30$$° with increasing zoom.
 The $$28$$ images have the same size of $$3024\times4032$$ pixels.
 The closet-captured photograph of a book cover is used as reference image and is matched against other $$27$$ ones with image scale ratio ranging from $$2$$ to $$64$$ times.
 See sample matching results in the figure below.
+Download link: [The Book-Cover Dataset (87.7M)](https://drive.google.com/file/d/1IO533xhsEAME-phqYX0fnOPI3TWkWSA9/view?usp=sharing).

 ![]({{site.baseurl}}/images/scale_match.png)